Guilherme-Bernal/Guilherme-Bernal/README.md

 ## 👨‍💻 About Me

-Computer Engineering student with hands-on experience in **Artificial Intelligence**, **Systems Integration**, and **Full-Stack Development**.
-Passionate about building scalable solutions using modern technologies including quantum computing, machine learning, and IoT systems.
+Computer Engineering student specializing in **Full-Stack Development** with a strong focus on **Cybersecurity** and **Systems Integration**.
+Passionate about building secure, scalable solutions using modern technologies while maintaining best practices in application security, penetration testing, and secure coding.

 **What I Bring:**
+- Full-stack development with security-first approach
+- Cybersecurity assessment and secure coding practices
 - AI/ML development and deployment experience
 - Systems integration and automation expertise
-- Full-stack development across multiple platforms
-- Strong foundation in embedded systems and electronics
+- Strong foundation in network security and cryptography
 - Collaborative mindset and continuous learning approach

 ---